aspnetboilerplate/taskever/README.md

 http://www.taskever.com/

-This project is developed using ASP.NET Boilerplate.
+IMPORTANT: This project is OUT DATED and not compatible with latest version of ASP.NET Boilerplate.
+It's planned to be updated later.